kobiso/kobiso.github.io/_posts/research/2018-02-20-research-hide-and-seek.md

 ## Weakly-supervised Object Localization
 - **Goal**: To learn an object localizer that can predict both the category label as well as the bounding box for the object-of-interest in a new test image $$I_test$$
   - Given a set of images $$I_{set}={I_1, I_2, ..., I_N}$$ where each image $$I$$ is labeled only with its category label.
-  - In order to learn the object localizer, we train a CNN which simultaneously learns to localize the object while performing the image classification task.
+  - In order to learn the object localizer, the authors train a CNN which simultaneously learns to localize the object while performing the image classification task.
   - Existing localizing method only focus on discriminative object parts, since they are sufficient for optimizing the classification task.

 - In order to make the network to learn all of the relevant parts of an object, HaS randomly hide patches of each input image $$I$$ during training.